solarwinds/solarwinds-snap-agent-docker/README.md

 ### Enabling Docker Logs collector from Kubernetes nodes

 In this configuration SolarWinds Snap Agent DaemonSet will gather Docker logs from underlying node and publish them to Loggly (in addition to gathering HostAgent and Docker metrics to AppOptics).
+In current setting it will gather all logs from container named "nginx"
 This option is disabled by default, it has to be turned on to start working.